projectacrn/acrn-hypervisor/misc/tools/acrntrace/README.rst

 -i period               specify polling interval in milliseconds [1-999] -t max_time             max time to capture trace data (in second) -c                      clear the buffered old data
+-a cpu-set              only capture the trace data on these configured cpu-set

 acrntrace_format.py
 ===================